Wren6991/NorForkConditionally/Readme.markdown

 - A logisim file containing a possible implementation of an NFC machine
 - Implementation notes for this physical machine
 - A C++ compiler for a higher level language
+- An Arduino serial-console-interface program for programming the computer

 Thanks go to Jack for the excellent documentation on his site.